Why test for Radon?

 At any level, especially at 200Bq/m3, Radon exposure can still be a danger to your family.

-We use the latest technology and cutting edge Radon testing devices, which allows us to test quickly and with accurate readings.
+Latest digital technology and cutting edge Radon testing devices, which allow to test quickly and with accurate readings.

-Following Health Canada guidelines, we use our expertise to provide you with the answers and solutions you need.
+Following Health Canada and C-NRPP guidelines, we use our expertise to provide you with the answers and solutions you need.

 How often should I test?

-Health Canada recommends testing every 2 years, after the completion of any renovations or anytime you make changes to your heating or cooling systems.
+At Radon Montreal we recommend continuous monitoring of your home with digital devices Health Canada recommends testing every 2 years, after the completion of any renovations or anytime you make changes to your heating or cooling systems.
 There are many different reasons that radon levels in your home could change over time.
 For example as the ground freezes and thaws foundations can move and cracks can develop creating new paths for radon gas to enter your home.
-A total combined open area of 1 cm2 is all that you need to have high radon levels in your home.
+A total combined open area (cracks or holes in your slab) of 1 cm2 is all that you need to have high radon levels in your home.

 The only way to know is to test